 So following flights issues, delays, a missed flight, 2 more planes than were planned and 3 airports, I eventually landed in Tallinn Estonia in the wee hours and grabbed a cab to the hotel.
 I just managed to get into a late night cafe for some dinner before they closed, then headed to bed to prepare for my talks the following day.
 Long day indeed!

 So, the following day I was picked up in a Tesla and took a tour of Tallinn!
 It was awesome, I have never been in a Tesla before, and now I 100% want one.
 We arrived at the Best Marketing Event in Tallinn, which was being held in a brand new cinema.
 The venue was fantastic, with large screen’s, great audio setup and comfy chairs for the attendees (not the usual at a conference!).

 I was the first speaker and did a 30 minute taster session titled “What can traditional marketers learn from startup marketers”.
-I outlined how growth marketing was very different to marketing and that an organisation needed to gear up to be agile in order to capitalise on full funnel growth.
+I outlined how growth marketing and growth hacking was very different to marketing and that an organisation needed to gear up to be agile in order to capitalise on full funnel growth.
 It was short but aimed to get people interested in a much longer and more heavyweight session after lunch around data and growth frameworks that we have tried and tested at Rebel Hack with our partners, helping teams drive iterative compound growth.

 The main headers for this deep dive were what I feel you need to grow a business, where I gave some actionables that the attendees would be able to take away with them.

 - Insight Analysis

 - Channel Testing Capability